 How street retail (at bottom) is expected to be worked into plans.
 Terwilliger Pappas; designs, Dynamik Design

-Previously, Mill Creek appeared ready to break ground on the same property for a 300-building, garden-style venture called Modera Hapeville.
+Previously, Mill Creek appeared ready to break ground on the same property for a 300-unit, garden-style venture called Modera Hapeville.
 Early last year, that project received unanimous approval from the Hapeville Planning Commission for both plat consolidation and site plan.

 But according to Phil Carson, Mill Creek’s vice president of development, company officials more recently decided to pull the plug and discontinue the project.